Lee Wai Lun: Pegasus

 On 24 Oct 2013, Lee announced that he would retire from professional football.
 Two days later, Lee was made captain in his final game against Tuen Mun.
 Lee scored a goal in extra time and Pegasus won the game by 6–0.
-After the game, Lee received hugs from his fellow players and manager, as well as a standing ovation from the fans.
+After the game, Lee was congratulated and thanked by his fellow players and manager, as well as a standing ovation from the fans.